Tom Chaplin: Equipment

 Chaplin uses a Hammond XK2 organ for "Hamburg Song" and "Nothing in My Way".
-Since May 2006, he has used a Yamaha CP60M for live piano parts in "A Bad Dream", "The Frog Prince" and "Crystal Ball".
+Since May 2006, he has used a Yamaha CP60M for live piano parts in "A Bad Dream", "The Frog Prince" and "Try Again".

 He has played acoustic guitar in such songs as "Your Eyes Open" since the 2006 UK tour, and during 2007 played acoustic solos of "Broken Toy" and "The Frog Prince".
 He played guitar on Keane's third album, Perfect Symmetry and has been the lead guitarist in live shows for the album.
 Tom plays three different Fender Telecaster guitars: one red, one white and one light blue.

 In an interview with Keane Backline, Rice-Oxley stated that Chaplin had been interested in learning to play the theremin, but "couldn't be bothered to learn how to use it", also stating that the theremin "might be the only way of reproducing the musical saw sound" used in some tracks of Perfect Symmetry.